-The first point is that, when we ask whether P = NP, we're not asking whether heuristic optimization methods (such as SAT-solvers) can sometimes do well in practice, or whether there are sometimes clever ways to avoid exponential search.
-If you believe, for example, that there's any cryptographic one-way function-that is, any transformation of inputs $x \to f(x)$ that's easy to compute but hard to invert (see Section 5.3.1)-then that's enough for $P \neq NP$ .
-Such an f need not have any "nice" mathematical structure; it could simply be, say, the evolution function of some arbitrary cellular automaton.
+The first point is that, when we ask whether $\mathsf{P} = \mathsf{NP}$ , we're not asking whether heuristic optimization methods (such as SAT-solvers) can sometimes do well in practice, or whether there are sometimes clever ways to avoid exponential search.
+If you believe, for example, that there's any cryptographic oneway function-that is, any transformation of inputs $x \to f(x)$ that's easy to compute but hard to invert (see Section 5.3.1)-then that's enough for $\mathsf{P} \neq \mathsf{NP}$ .
+Such an f need not have any "nice" mathematical structure: it could simply be, say, the evolution function of some arbitrary cellular automaton, or a scrambling operation applied over and over 1000 times, to the point where all known cryptanalytic methods can do no better than to scratch the surface.